An Evening to Remember

 That evening commenced with Prosecco and delicious canapes surrounded by exotic and healthy plants thriving in the various conservatories and greenhouses.
 It was followed by a five star dinner and the most entertaining talk by Mary Berry and Alan Titchmarsh.

 The whole evening was perfection; this reflects in Marston & Langinger’s huge attention to detail in all their products.
-If you are thinking of investing in a conservatory, there is no better display on offer than at Marston & Langinger’s premises in Harting, Hampshire.
+If you are thinking of investing in a luxury conservatory, there is no better display on offer than at Marston & Langinger’s premises in Harting, Hampshire.

 Now provides the ideal time to start thinking about how you would use that additional space; whether it’s for growing plants in or as an additional room to your home.